Efficient and Robust Carath\'{e}odory-Steinitz Pruning of Positive Discrete Measures: Kernel vector computations through Givens rotations

 The \gscsp{} algorithm is the proposed algorithm in this paper, which accomplishes \Caratheodory-Steinitz pruning with per-iteration $\mathcal{O}(N^2)$ complexity and storage.
 A summary of complexity and storage for all three algorithms discussed, assuming fixed $k$, is presented in \Cref{tab:asymptotics}.
+We again note that the NNLS-type procedure described in \cite{Elefante2022CQMCAI} may often outperform the expected NNLS runtime in \Cref{tab:asymptotics}, however, the total number of iterations for success is not known ahead of time.

+The main computational advance of the \gscsp{} algorithm is efficient computation of a sequence of cokernel vectors for a matrix whose rows arrive in a streaming fashion.
+While we have exercised this advance to the particular situation of positive measure compression, this general-purpose procedure could have broader applications when similar numerical linear algebraic tasks are needed.